-In July of 1975, the funds freeze was lifted, but the initial application was rejected.
+In July of 1975, the fund’s freeze was lifted, but the initial application was rejected.
 The CSC only became more determined and decided to improve their approval probability by buying the land for the proposed Manor.
 In July of 1977, the application was again rejected, but this time with the proviso that funds might soon be available.

 In July of 1978, the CSC approved the Club to buy the property where the building now stands.
 Lunches at the U.S. Grant were up to $4.50, so the ‘urgency’ became critical.
 The Lions once again petitioned HUD with the support of the Union Tribune, Mayor Pete Wilson, and the Chamber of Commerce.

-Not out of the woods – the Club had to do some extra fund raising to the tune of $300,000 to complete the construction funds over and above what HUD funded.
+Not out of the woods – the Club had to do some extra fundraising to the tune of $300,000 to complete the construction funds over and above what HUD funded.
 The annual Pledge to Serve became the Pledge to Build.
 The First Congregational Church of San Diego joined the effort and contributed $85,000, as well as the beautiful cathedral entry door to the Community Room.
 So with heavenly and mundane funding, construction began.

-- David Owens
+President David Owens

-- Darcy Pavich
+Vice President Darcy Lovgren Pavich